-Artificial Intelligence and Democracy Backgrounder This backgrounder introduces readers to the research literature on AI’s impact on democracy.
-It surveys literature in three distinct areas: AI and the democratic public sphere, the impact of AI on election campaigns, and the importance and accountability of automated decision-making systems in public services.
+Artificial Intelligence and Democracy Backgrounder This backgrounder explores AI's impact on democracy, focusing on three areas: its influence on the public sphere, its role in election campaigns, and the accountability of automated decision systems in public services.
 By Thorsten Thiel

 What is data stewardship, and how could it address questions of power imbalance in the data economy?
 Backgrounder Data stewardship describes a set of governance mechanisms that allow individuals and communities greater agency over their information.
 How can data stewardship models address questions of power imbalance in the data economy?
 By Anouk Ruhaak and Astha Kapoor

-Containing authoritarianism in the digital age: Platform governance in view of Germany’s constitutional order Spotlight Fighting off authoritarian overreach, while preserving minority rights and without becoming autocratic themselves has always been a challenge for democracies, however, the details of this balancing act need to be re-assessed vis-à-vis the new dangers of digital authoritarianism.
+Containing authoritarianism in the digital age: Platform governance in view of Germany’s constitutional order Spotlight Combating authoritarian overreach and protecting minority rights without turning autocratic is a perennial challenge for democracies, now intensified by the threat of digital authoritarianism.
 By Martin Fertmann and Jan Rau

 Trends in Privacy Enforcement: A Comparative Analysis of post-GDPR Enforcement Styles Spotlight This analysis aims to capture and cluster different post-GDPR enforcement styles by DPAs across the EU to better understand why enforcement over data protection issues vary across borders.
 By Ido Sivan-Sevilla

-Fighting disinformation and the question of origin Commentary This commentary critically assesses current trends in online media control in liberal democracies.
-It argues that protecting society against disinformation campaigns has become a prevailing and increasingly successful legitimatory strategy for governmental restrictions on the free flow of information.
+Fighting disinformation and the question of origin Impulse This text evaluates online media control in liberal democracies, noting that combating disinformation has increasingly justified governmental restrictions on information flow.
 By Wolf Schünemann